-Downtown is adorned with 24 city squares, two significant parks, and a cemetery.
+Downtown is adorned with 24 city squares.
 Each square is a small to medium sized park, symmetrically embedded within the neighborhoods of the city like a grid.
 These beautiful, ornate respite-plazas break up the monotony of buildings and houses, and are arguably the most charming attribute of the city.

 Bonaventure Cemetery, made famous by the movie Midnight in the Garden of Good and Evil, has over 100 acres of beautifully dressed paths, historic graves, and ornate tombs.
 In 1846, the Bonaventure Plantation was repurposed as a cemetery because the existing cemeteries were near capacity.

 We would recommend visiting both cemeteries — they are among the most interesting things to do in Savannah GA.